 Think of your body like an exclamation point.
 It can bring excitement to the words you speak, and spark interest in those around you.
 By using gestures to emphasize what you say, you draw attention to yourself, and people will want to listen up and hear exactly what you have to say.

 It’s important not to go overboard with this tip.
-It’s an easy one to overdo, so be cautious of your surroundings as you move boldly.
+It’s an easy one to overdo, you’ll need to experiment and practice to find a good, natural balance.

 16. Don’t overcorrect

 After reading and digesting these tips, make sure you don’t take any of them too far.
 Nothing is more annoying in a group conversation than that one person who insists on making some loud comment about every single thing that is said.
 Typically those comments have little substance and detract from the conversation flow.

 It’s okay to make mistakes, we all do, all the time.
 Just make sure you try to learn from your mistakes.
 Try to find a balance where you make yourself heard without being annoying or taking all the attention.

 Let me know what you think in the comments below!